 Benefits of Nonfiction Text Features

 Students will become stronger readers when they understand how to use nonfiction text features.
 Honestly, they allow students to have references, guides, and clues when learning about new topics.
-For instance, if students are learning about a new place, a map can guide where the location is.
-Or, captions can help showcase something happening during a volcanic explosion.
-There are many ways students can use text features to make sense of what they are reading on a deep level.
+For instance, if students are learning about a new place, a map can guide them to a location.
+Or captions can help showcase what’s happening during a volcanic eruption.
+There are many ways students can use text features to make sense of what they read on a deeper level.

 Activities to Support Nonfiction Reading